Skip to main content

 Bindaetteok (Mung Bean Pancakes)

-Bindaetteok is the signature dish of Gwangjang Market and arguably the best version you will eat anywhere in Korea.
-These thick, crispy savory pancakes are made from ground mung beans mixed with kimchi, pork, and vegetables, then ladled onto a flat griddle with a generous pour of oil.
-The result is a pancake with a shatteringly crunchy exterior and a dense, slightly chewy interior.
+Bindaetteok is unequivocally the signature dish of Gwangjang Market and arguably the best version you will eat anywhere in Korea.
+These thick, crispy savory pancakes are made from freshly ground mung beans mixed with kimchi, often pork, and various vegetables, then generously ladled onto a sizzling flat griddle with a pour of oil.
+The result is a pancake with a shatteringly crunchy exterior and a dense, satisfyingly chewy interior.

-You will smell bindaetteok before you see it.
-The griddles are always on, and the oil-and-sesame smoke hangs in the air across the whole food alley.
-A single pancake costs around ₩4,000–₩5,000.
-Order two — they are not large, and eating one and walking away is a decision you will regret.
+You will smell the distinctive aroma of bindaetteok before you even see it.
+The griddles are always on, and the inviting oil-and-sesame smoke hangs deliciously in the air across the entire food alley.
+A single pancake typically costs around ₩5,000–₩6,000 in 2026.
+Many visitors find themselves ordering two – they are not overly large, and leaving with just one is a decision you're likely to regret.

 Mayak Kimbap (Addictive Rice Rolls)